scalecloud/scalecloud.de-api/README.md

+# API for Scalecloud.de
 Hello I'm the backend for https://github.com/scalecloud/scalecloud.de

 Going to create the homepage scalecloud.de with awt login and as backend golang + mongodb

 Maybe useful https://github.com/cornflourblue/node-mongo-signup-verification-api

+## Running the API in Docker
 ```
 docker pull scalecloudde/scalecloud.de-api:latest
 ```